timjogorman/RicherEventDescription/guidelines.md

 is not aspectual.

-**EVI** (Evidential): The other EVENT type is EVI, or "evidential", markings verbs of showing, demonstration, evidence, reporting, confirmation or revelation.
+**EVI** (Evidential): The other EVENT type is EVI, or "evidential", marking verbs of showing, demonstration, evidence, reporting, confirmation or revelation.
 An EVENT should be marked EVI *only* if it serves as the link between a source of knowledge or observation and a piece of knowledge gained from it, and can include any lexical items labeling that other examples are in question: